EUROPEAN MODULAR HOMES

 Who We Are

 European Modular Homes (EMH) is a supplier of prefabricated 2D modular building systems, with a primary focus on the residential sector.
-We work with your architect to bring your design ideas to life in an energy efficient, healthy and affordable way.
+We work with your architect to bring your design ideas to life in a healthy, energy efficient and affordable way.

 EMH manufactures bespoke standalone, terraced and semi-detached buildings up to 10m in height, in accordance with NZS3604:2011.

-The EHM system is in the final stages of Codemark certification.
+The EHM system is in the final stages of Codemark certification and have been granted Building Consent for the first build with Auckland Council.
 This means our system can be used to build anywhere in New Zealand.
 Codemark is a voluntary product certification scheme that provides an easily-understood and robust way to show our building products and system meet the requirements of the New Zealand Building Code.
 More information can be found HERE.

 EMH was created for the sole purpose of addressing the growing need for higher quality, affordable and healthy housing in New Zealand.
 As Kiwis, we are deeply concerned with the quality of existing housing stock in New Zealand and the impact this has on the health and wellbeing of our people.

-Our primary focus is working with developers and construction companies with an ethical lens on construction, incorporating environment, health and affordability.
+Our primary focus is working with developers and construction companies with an ethical lens on construction, incorporating occupants health, affordability and sustainability.

-We work with an established manufacturing company with over 20 years experience supplying to the European market, including the UK.
-The factor is ISO 9001:2015 accredited and is one of the largest in Northern-Europe.
+We work with an established manufacturing company with over 20 years' experience supplying to the European market, including the UK.
+The factory is ISO 9001:2015 accredited and is one of the largest in Northern-Europe.

 What is Prefabricated Construction?